 Monolithic domes have a number of advantages.
 First of all, they are characterized by excellent load-bearing and insulating properties mainly due to their shape.
 Their unique design gives them the ability to withstand even the greatest natural disasters, such as storms, tornadoes and even earthquakes.
 Monolithic buildings are therefore particularly popular in regions of the world most exposed to natural disasters.

 A lack of necessity of setting load-bearing walls in monolithic constructions makes it possible to arrange the layout of rooms in a convenient way.
 In addition, due to the unique design, there is no need for a roof.
-This translates to significant reduction of investment costs, as well as saving construction time.
+This translates to a significant reduction of investment costs, as well as saving construction time.
 Large savings are also obtained due to the use of lesser quantities of building materials than in standard construction.

-One of the disadvantages and difficulties encountered while building monolithic domes is the need to engage experienced professional with specialist equipment.
+One of the disadvantages and difficulties encountered while building monolithic domes is the need to engage experienced professionals with specialist equipment.
 This may involve a relatively high cost of carrying out such a construction.
 In addition, curved surfaces in the interior of the dome require adjustment of the entire interior design and furnishings.
 For the optimal use of surfaces, especially those harder to reach parts, it is usually necessary to make custom-made furniture.
 The original appearance of this type of building can also be a disadvantage, especially in areas with traditional buildings, where monolithic domes would be too distinctive.